 Summary:

 The Randolph County Schools district in West Virginia consists of 13 schools, including 7 elementary schools, 1 middle school, 3 high schools, and 2 alternative schools.
-The district faces significant challenges in providing quality education across all its schools, with stark contrasts in academic performance between the top-performing and lowest-performing institutions.
+The district serves a diverse student population and faces significant challenges in providing a high-quality education to all its students.

 Thank you for your feedback!